 Food business operator (FBO):

-means an individual or company responsible for ensuring that the requirements of food law are met within the food business under their control.
+An individual or company responsible for ensuring that the requirements of food law are met within the food business under their control.

 Food Safety Management (or control) system (FSMS):